Zai-shen/Zai-shen/README.md

 ### Hi there, I'm Miran a.k.a.
 [Zaishen][profilepage] 👋

-#### I'm a _Mediainformatics and Visual Computing Student_ at TU Vienna, _Game Developer_ and passionate _Gamer_.
+#### I'm a _Software Engineer_, _Game Developer_ and passionate _Gamer_.

 - :computer: Currently I am working on expanding my game dev knowledge.
-- :bulb: At the moment I enjoy learning Unity and C#.
+- :bulb: At the moment I enjoy working with Unity and C#, while sometimes dipping into Unreal.
 - :globe_with_meridians: I’m looking to collaborate with other content creators.
-- :battery: My goal for 2021: Creating and releasing games on various platforms.
+- :battery: My goal for 2023: Creating and releasing even more games on various platforms.
-- 💬 Ask me about anything code related, I'm always happy to help.
+- 💬 Ask me anything code related, I'm always happy to help.
 - 📫 How to reach me: soulfast333{at}gmail.com
 - 🌱 Fun fact: I love growing my own bonsais, maybe I'll make a game about it one day.